 I collect a little up and grind it to a powder between two teaspoons.
 Some boiling water and I’ve made something that’s like a clay slip.
 I’m loving this, mark-making in such a primitive, natural and immediate way.
 My marks are simple, inspired by the curves and lines of the olive trees.
 I collect more earth and pop it in a 35mm film pot to bring home.
 Side note: I should write a post entitled 1001 uses for empty film pots.
 And yes, there will be some film photos soon on here.

 Now I’m back home.
 The slip-paint wasn’t a perfect solution as it crumbles and smudges on the paper.
 After some research I discover all I need is a binder to add to the mixture.
-So I have mixed the pigment with distilled water, added gum arabic as the binder and a drop of vegetable glycerin too.
-The first attempt was pretty good – a tad gritty probably due to insufficient grinding and blending, but by the second try I made a perfect paint, even if I do say so myself.
+So I have mixed the pigment with distilled water, added gum arabic as the binder, and because I’m a vegan I switch out the honey for a drop of vegetable glycerin.
+The first attempt was pretty good – a tad gritty probably due to insufficient sieving, grinding and blending.
+So I found an old pyrex plate and a glass bottle stopper and really set to work, getting the powder as fine as possible.
+The second try I made a perfect paint, even if I do say so myself.
 The colour is so rich, and unchanged from how I remember the red hills.

 Of course I’ve had to also read up on the geology of the land.
 I’ve discovered this sort of earth is known as Terra Rossa, an ochre found in the Mediterranean basin.
 It’s coloured by the wind and rain carrying red sand from the Sahara over millennia.
 And we’ve been painting with this stuff since the dawn of (wo)man.